wojtekmaj/react-timerange-picker/README.md

 ### Compatibility

 Your project needs to use React 16 or later.
-If you use older version of React, please refer to the table below to find suitable React-TimeRange-Picker version.
+If you use an older version of React, please refer to the table below to find a suitable React-TimeRange-Picker version.

 |React version|Newest available React-TimeRange-Picker|
 |----|----|